 If you are thinking about getting refractive eye surgery, it is likely that LASIK (laser-assisted in-situ keratomileusis) is among the options you are considering.
 In fact, it is highly likely that you already know someone who has had the procedure done.
 As it stands, approximately 700,000 LASIK surgeries are performed each year, making it one of the most popular elective surgeries in the country.
 Not only is it popular, but it has an impressive 96 percent satisfaction rate – the highest of any elective procedure.

 Even with its stellar track record as a laser vision correction option, LASIK continues to be a misunderstood procedure by many which often causes myths and misconceptions to be shared.
-In this article, we address a number of commonly heard myths and provide LASIK eye surgery facts and insights surrounding these inaccurate ideas.
+In this article, we address a number of commonly heard myths and provide LASIK eye surgery facts and insights for what LASIK can and can not do surrounding these inaccurate ideas.

 Myth: LASIK is Risky and Unproven